Do weighted vests help give you a better workout? A doctor shares possible benefits and risks.

 "Always listen to your body," he said.
 "If it hurts, don't do that and don't fall because of it."

-Recommendations for how long to wear a vest are "are all over the place," LaPook added, but advised starting with only adding 5% of your body weight and gradually increasing.
+Recommendations for how long to wear a vest are "all over the place," LaPook added, but advised starting with only adding 5% of your body weight and gradually increasing.

 "So if you're 100 pounds, (5% is) five pounds," he explained.
 "Just wear it briefly, maybe two, three times a week.
 People have built up to several hours of walking with it or maybe just 10 or 15 minutes."